 The projects vary in a really wide range, from gardening to mechanical and electrical engineering.
 The amount of projects for any given topic is pretty much insane.
 So, dig in and find something that interests you.

-There are also some classes and courses available, if you want to really start by learning something from the very beginning before going on to apply the knowledge on an actual project.
+There are also some classes and courses available if you want to really start by learning something from the very beginning before going on to apply the knowledge to an actual project.

 A place where you can really delve into the latest developments in the field of engineering.
 Users can post their research papers on different subjects for everyone to read.

 Probably not suitable for beginners but can definitely come in handy if you are looking for some deep insights on specific topics.